 DO I NEED A LAWYER TO GET AN ORDER OF PROTECTION?
 An Assistant State's Attorney is your attorney when you go to Criminal Court.
 In Civil Court, it is always a good idea to have an attorney in court with you.
 You may qualify for free legal assistance, depending on how much money you earn.
 If you need to hire an attorney, call the Chicago or Suburban Bar Associations for a referral.
-If you do not qualify for free legal assistance, you can act as your own attorney.
+If you do not qualify for free legal assistance, and you cannot afford an attorney, you can act as your own attorney.
 You must bring the respondent's date of birth, social security number and address with you to complete the forms.
-The Clerk's Office in each court has the forms you need.
+The Clerk'sOffice in each court has the forms you need.